 The 4x Phase Locked Loop (PLL) can be used with the HF-INTOSC to produce faster device clock speeds than are normally possible with the internal oscillator sources.
-When enabled, the PLL produces a clock speed of 16 MHz or 64 MHz.
+When enabled, the PLL produces a clock speed of 32 MHz or 64 MHz.

 PLL operation is controlled through software.
-The control bits, PLLEN (OSCTUNE<6>) and PLLCFG (CONFIG1H<4>), are used to enable or disable its operation.
-The PLL is available only to HF-INTOSC and the other oscillator is set with HS and EC modes.
-Additionally, the PLL will only function when the selected output frequency is either 4 MHz or 16 MHz (OSCCON<6:4> = 111, 110 or 101).
+The control bit, PLLEN (OSCTUNE<6>) is used to enable or disable its operation.
+Additionally, the PLL will only function when the selected HF-INTOSC frequency is either 8 MHz or 16 MHz (OSCCON<6:4> = 111 or 110).